Young people in metallurgy training class

 Internships provide students with a hands-on opportunity to develop career and professional skills with an industry partner in a workplace setting.

-For the most recent and up-to-date information from the Iowa Department of Education website.
+For the most recent and up-to-date information from the Iowa Department of Education Work-Based Learning website.

 CTE State and National Organizations